-Systems of polynomial equations frequently arise in applications, and it is often of interest to determine their triangular forms.
-Such representations enable the expression of some of the variables as functions of the remaining ("free") variables.
-Already, methods exist which are designed to compute triangular sets for exact systems whose varieties are of arbitrary dimension (43; 22; 28; 42).
+In applications, we are often interested in producing a useful triangular form, where from a given set $\{x_1, \ldots, x_n\}$, some of these variables are expressed as functions of the remaining "free" variables.
+Already, methods exist which are designed to compute triangular sets for exact systems whose varieties are of arbitrary dimension [39, 18, 24, 38].
 However, for real world problems, the systems under consideration frequently have approximate coefficients that are inferred from experimental data.
 This means that the stability of these triangular representations is a valid concern.
 To be more clear, we are not merely concerned with the sensitivity of the triangular representation to perturbations in the original data, but we also want the solution set to be stable under small changes in values taken by the free variables.

-This work is supported by NSERC, MITACS, and Maplesoft, Canada.
+This work is supported by NSERC, MITACS and Maplesoft, Canada.